 • Less noisy

-• Both products are gas-powered blowers, providing a reliable power source that can be refilled in seconds, granting you the flexibility to navigate through expansive outdoor areas effortlessly.
+• Power Source: gas-powered blowers, both products offer a dependable power source that can be refilled quickly, allowing you the mobility to cover extensive outdoor spaces without interruption.

 CFM & MPH

-• These two products have an identical MPH of 170.
+• MPH: These two products have an identical MPH of 170.
 By providing you with the same air speeds, they should both be as efficient when blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).

-Engine specs comparison
+Engine specs

-Other features comparison
+Other features

 TL;DR